ShimmerEngineering/Shimmer-C-API/ShimmerBLE/README.md

 Please refer to our [support policy](https://shimmersensing.com/support/wireless-sensor-networks-documentation/) on Pre-Alpha/Alpha Releases

 ## Introduction
 This API is to help users get started with using the Verisense device.
 If you are looking for Shimmer3 support in C# please refer to the [following](https://github.com/ShimmerEngineering/Shimmer-C-API#readme).
+The Verisense quick start guide can be found [here](https://github.com/ShimmerEngineering/Shimmer-C-API/wiki/Quick-Start-Guide)

 ## Hardware Supported
 - Verisense IMU